 4. The mobile application Jabber (available on App Store or Google Play) must be installed on your smartphone to allow you to phone and communicate, using your professional number from home.
 This application also allows you to organize videoconferences for up to 20 people.
 Do not forget to test that everything works.

-The conditions for working remotely while you are abroad are strictly regulated and subject to certain criteria.
-If you are in this situation, contact your supervisors to determine whether or not you are authorized to work remotely.
-This does not apply to cross-border workers, who are subject to the same remote-working guidelines as staff members living in Switzerland.
+Working remotely from abroad is in principle not allowed, except in special circumstances, such as serious illness or death of a close relative.
+If you are in this situation, contact your hierarchy to check whether or not you are allowed to work remotely.
+This rule does not apply to cross-border employees who can work from home according to the same principles as those resident in Switzerland.